SkriptLang/docs/src/content/docs/scripting/text.md

 :::note
 Legacy `§` and `&` color codes are still supported for backwards compatibility.
 However, [MiniMessage tags](https://docs.papermc.io/adventure/minimessage/format/#color) are the recommended approach going forward.

-If you encounter a syntax that expects legacy codes, you may need to use `formatted` to ensure the formatting is properly handled.
+If you encounter a syntax that expects legacy codes, you may need to use `formatted` or `colored` to ensure the formatting is properly handled.
 :::

 ### Decoration Tags